The Brownian Spatial Coalescent: Introduction

 The picture in the spatial setting is much less complete than in the non-spatial setting.
-Consider, for instance, a population model in which individuals move as independent Brownian motions on the $d$-dimensional (flat) torus $E = \R^d / \Z^d$ forwards in time, while undergoing branching according to some unspecified (think general) mechanism.
+Consider, for instance, a population model in which individuals move as independent Brownian motions on the $d$-dimensional (flat) torus $E = \mathbb{T}^d = \R^d / \Z^d$ forwards in time, while undergoing branching according to some unspecified (think general) mechanism.
 The well-known Fleming-Viot process and its $\Lambda$- and $\Xi$-generalisations \cite{DK96,BL2003,xiflemingviot}, as well as the class of models considered by Donnelly and Kurtz in their lookdown papers \cite{DK96,DK99}, when specialised to Brownian movement, fall into this category.
 Describing the genealogies of such a population model essentially requires partially time reversing the process: given a finite sample from the population at present together with their spatial locations (with no knowledge of their history, or the spatial distribution of the remaining population), how do their lineages move through space backwards in time?
 Since Brownian motion is reversible, they will presumably follow Brownian motions, but there would have to be a coupled drift; if they were independent, lineages would never meet in dimensions $d \ge 2$, and even in $d = 1$ only in pairs.
 But what kind of drift leads to binary mergers in $d \ge 2$, or multiple, even simultaneous mergers in any dimension?
 These are interesting and basic questions, yet generally unanswered to the best of our knowledge.
-Our results will provide answers for a broad class of population models.
-The curious reader is welcome to take a peek at \cref{ex:driftintro}.
+Our results will provide some answers (the curious reader may take a look at \cref{ex:driftintro}).